meryldakin/Find-the-Rat/README.md

 Find the Rat uses a API from Open NYC to get realtime rat sighting data.
 This API is updated daily through various complaints made by citizens of New York via 311.

-The game also uses a database compiled by the makers manually of 28 historical criminals with information from [http://www.thefamouspeople.com/](The Famous People), [www.all-that-is-interesting.com/famous-spies](All That Is Interesting), and [www.wikipedia.com](Wikipedia).
+The game also uses a database compiled by the makers manually of 28 historical criminals with information from [The Famous People](http://www.thefamouspeople.com/), [All That Is Interesting](www.all-that-is-interesting.com/famous-spies), and [Wikipedia](www.wikipedia.com).

 #### Created by Naz Khan and Meryl Dakin, 2017, Flatiron School